mothership-ec/cog-mothership-commerce/readme.md

 # Mothership Commerce

 The `Message\Mothership\Commerce` cogule provides base commerce functionality for Mothership.
-This forms part of the building blocks for both `ECommerce` and `EPOS`.
+This forms part of the building blocks for both `ECommerce` and `Epos`.

 ## Installation